Red-Portal/red-portal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Pennsylvania working on Bayesian machine learning, Bayesian inference, and Bayesian optimization.
+I am a PhD student advised by Professor [Jacob R. Gardner](https://jacobrgardner.github.io/) at the University of Pennsylvania working on Bayesian machine learning, Bayesian inference, and Bayesian optimization.
-I am also fortunate to be advised by Professor [Jacob R. Gardner](https://jacobrgardner.github.io/).
 I acquired my Bachelor in Engineering degree at Sogang University, South Korea, and previously worked at the University of Liverpool as a research associate, at Samsung Medical Center, South Korea, as an undergraduate researcher.
 I also worked part-time as an embedded software engineer at Hansono, South Korea.
 I hold memberships in both the ACM and the IEEE (which implies that I'm a good tipper...)